Patrick Battell’s Testimony: From Catholicism to Christianity

 (Family friend, now deceased)

-(Previous friend of the family and now a deceased priest)
+(Old friend and now a deceased priest)

 (Giving a talk at an ecumenical church meeting)